 Once the first responders give you the green light to get out of the vehicle, you can finally do so safely.

 Who Is Responsible When a Power Line Falls?

-When a power line falls, it will be your power company’s responsibility to repair and raise the line again safely.
+So, who’s responsible for a downed power line?
+When a power line falls, it will be your power company’s duty to repair and raise the line again safely.
 They will reconnect the wires to the electrical grid and to your home’s attachment point.
 From there, though, it’s up to you.

 How to Prevent a Power Line From Falling in Your Yard